muradhossain1/muradhossain1/README.md

 ###

 <p align="left">I'm MD Murad Hossain, a passionate MERN Stack Developer with a strong focus on building scalable, secure, and interactive web applications.
 I particularly solving complex problems and continuously exploring new technologies to enhance user experience and system efficiency.
-My interest in learning more about web technologies at JavaScript, React, Node.js, Express.js, Firebase, Next.js, Typescript and MongoDB. <br><br>- 📚 I'm currently learning Next.js, Express.js, MongoDB.<br>- 💻 Building personal projects and experimenting with new web technologies.<br>- ⚡ In my free time I like sports, listening to music, etc.</p>
+My interest in learning more about web technologies at JavaScript, React, Node.js, Express.js, Firebase, Next.js, Typescript and MongoDB. <br><br>- 📚 I'm currently learning Next.js, Express.js, MongoDB.<br>- 💻 Building personal projects and experimenting with new web technologies.<br>- ⚡ In my free time I like sports, listening to music, etc. <br>- 🎯 Strong communication and collaboration.<br>- 🛠️ Time management and ability to meet deadlines.</p>

 ###